chrisosaurus/plot/README.md

 plot
 ====
-Interpreter for a small subset of scheme - not to be taken seriously
+Interpreter for a subset of r5rs scheme - not to be taken seriously

-I am writing plot mostly for the sake of playing around with implementing a language, I am specifically interesting in garbage collection and memory allocation.
+I am writing plot mostly for the sake of playing around with implementing a language.

 Please note that I will most likely not be accepting pull requests as this project is primarily for my learning.
 I will also be force pushing here often, so no getting upset.

 naming
 -------
-scheme - Noun; A large-scale systematic plan or arrangement for attaining some particular object or putting a particular idea into effect.

 plot - Noun; A plan made in secret by a group of people to do something illegal or harmful

 current state